gitter-badger/Living-in-the-fast-Lain/README.md

 #Living in the Fast Lain

 ##Description:
-You play as Lain Iwakura, a Japanese exchange student who has just transferred to MIT!
+You play as Lain Iwakura, a 19 year old Japanese exchange student who has just transferred to MIT!
 She develops a unique friendship (and maybe more?) with none other than Richard Stallman.

 ## Requirements: